Barbora Strýcová: 2016

 After a couple of early losses at Auckland and Brisbane, Strýcová got as far as the last 16 of the Australian Open, where she was beaten by Victoria Azarenka, and in February to the final at Dubai, where she came runner-up to Sara Errani.
 This latter success took her back to within the top 40.
-In her next tournament Qatar Open, she defeated Kristina Mladenovic in the first round, and then lost to compatriot Petra Kvitová in straight sets.
+In her next tournament, the Qatar Open, she defeated Kristina Mladenovic in the first round, and then lost to compatriot Petra Kvitová in straight sets.

 At the Indian Wells Open, Strýcová won her first round match against Aliaksandra Sasnovich in straight sets and came back from 5–7, 1–3 down to defeat 22nd seed Andrea Petkovic, 5–7, 6–4, 7–5.
 She then came from a set down to defeat Kurumi Nara, who had just upset Venus Williams.
 In the fourth round, she had to retire from the match against fifth seed Simona Halep in the second set due to a respiratory infection.
 At Miami Open, she won her first round match easily against Anna-Lena Friedsam.
 In the second round, she lost to Angelique Kerber in straight sets.
 In the Fed Cup semifinal against Switzerland, she got an easy win over Timea Bacsinszky, 6–0, 6–2.
 Lost her next match to Fed Cup hero Viktorija Golubic in three sets.

 Her first clay-court tournament was the home tournament Prague Open.
 Strýcová reached the quarterfinals, falling to Samantha Stosur in a tight three set match.
 She played Madrid next, where she upset then No. 3, Angelique Kerber in straight sets, then lost to Madison Keys in the second round.
 In her next tournament at Rome, she reached the quarterfinals with wins over Karin Knapp, Heather Watson, and Eugenie Bouchard.
 In the quarterfinals, she faced Madison Keys, and lost in a tight three-setter, having been up two breaks in the first set.
 Yet, this was her best result in Rome.
 Having not won a main draw match in a decade at the French Open, she reached the third round with wins over compatriot Lucie Hradecká and Polona Hercog.
 In the third round she faced then No. 2, Agnieszka Radwańska, and lost in three sets.

 She started her grass-court season in Birmingham, where she reached the final, facing both her opponents and never-ending rain delays.
 On her way to the final, she got wins against compatriot, 8th seed Karolína Plíšková, Heather Watson, Tsvetana Pironkova, and CoCo Vandeweghe.
 She faced Madison Keys in the final, and suffered her third loss to her in less than two months, 3–6, 4–6.
 She was the 24th seed in Wimbledon, where she reached the third round beating Anett Kontaveit and wildcard Evgeniya Rodina.
 There she lost to Ekaterina Makarova who had just beaten double champion Petra Kvitová, 4–6, 2–6.

-At the Summer Olympics in Rio, she won her first ever Olympic medal, a bronze in the women's doubles playoff on 13 August with her partner Lucie Šafářová.
+At the Summer Olympics in Rio, she won her first Olympic medal, a bronze in the women's doubles playoff on 13 August with her partner Lucie Šafářová.